mreinstein/polyglot.js/README.md

 [![Build Status](https://travis-ci.org/mreinstein/polyglot.js.svg?branch=master)](https://travis-ci.org/mreinstein/polyglot.js)

+This is a fork of Airbnb's polyglot module.

+## Why the Fork?

+It exists because I want the ability to include polyglot as an es module now.
+This is accomplished via the `"module"` field in `package.json`, which rollup and webpack already know how to interpret.

+At some point the original polyglot team may figure out how to move towards es modules as the default, either via https://nodejs.org/api/esm.html#esm_code_package_json_code_code_type_code_field or some other means. when that happens I'll deprecate this package and point people back there.

+In the meantime, this allows you to use es modules today without having to resort to any cjs loader, transformation, or additional build config. :-)

+## About

 polyglot.js is a tiny I18n helper library written in JavaScript, made to work both in the browser and in CommonJS environments (Node).
 It provides a simple solution for interpolation and pluralization, based off of Airbnb’s experience adding I18n functionality to its Backbone.js and Node apps.